 Despite all the good reviews on Amazon, I hated the Avalon Organics shampoo and conditioner.
 It did not work for me or my daughter.
 I hate being wasteful, so I usually always finish a product even if it’s not all that great.
 I tried to use up all of this one, but I had to stop using it when the tops of my ears started burning and flaking after about two weeks of use.

 I rarely react to a product, so this was a strange thing for me.
 I have no idea what ingredient(s) caused the reaction, either.
 This does not mean that you’ll have a reaction, but just beware if you decide to try it.

 But besides the reaction, it just didn’t work very well.
 It stripped my hair and left it dull and staticky.
-I didn’t realize how bad my hair looked until I stopped using it.
-My hair is pretty healthy and I don’t style with heat every day (especially now with quarantine), so it takes a lot to make my hair look as bad as it did using Avalon Organics.
+I didn’t realize how bad my hair had started to look until I started using different products.
+My hair is pretty healthy and I don’t style with heat every day, so it takes a lot to make my hair look as bad as it did using Avalon Organics.

 Finally, it definitely smells like rosemary, which we didn’t like, and it made my daughter’s hair smell terrible.

-One of my friends also said that she bought the Avalon Organics Scalp Treatment Tea Tree Shampoo and Conditioner after a lice breakout in her daughter’s classroom, and she didn’t like it, either.
+One of my friends also said that she bought the Avalon Organics Scalp Treatment Tea Tree Shampoo and Conditioner after a lice breakout in her daughter’s classroom, and she didn’t like that one, either.

 Shampoo EWG-verified: Yes

 Conditioner EWG-verified: No??
 (See more on the ingredients below.)

 Price: Varies, about $11 each for the shampoo (16 oz.) and conditioner (8 oz.)